DOWNLOAD APP

 The Original Jane Birkin Bag

-The original Birkin that emerged was generous in size, closest to what we now recognise as a Birkin 35.
+The original Birkin that emerged was generous in size, closest to what we now recognize as a Birkin 35.
 It was designed to carry real life: papers, books, baby essentials, and the occasional chaos that comes with actually using your bag.

 This wasn’t a “handle-with-care” accessory.
 It was structured yet relaxed, spacious yet refined.
 A bag meant to sit on the floor, be overfilled, slightly slouched, and unapologetically used.